 International Studies is designed to help students learn to appreciate world cultures, focus on themes of global significance, and master varied disciplinary approaches used to study international issues.
 The program complements a wide range of academic degree programs and is an appropriate choice for many students who plan to pursue a double major.
 International Studies offers a B.A. degree and an undergraduate minor.

-The Latin American Studies Program focuses on the history, politics, social organization, economy, geography, music, religion, art, and literature of Central and South America, Mexico, and the Caribbean, drawing on faculty expertise in a range of academic areas.
+The Latin American Studies Program focuses on the history, politics, social organization, economy, geography, music, religion, art, and literature of Central and South America, Mexico, the Caribbean, and the United States, drawing on faculty expertise in a range of academic areas.
 This program offers a minor and an undergraduate certificate.

 Latina/o Studies offers an interdisciplinary perspective on the history, culture, politics, and experiences of Latina/o populations in the United States.
-Latina/o Studies introduces the peoples that have a long-term presence in the United States and in the Midwest.
+Latina/o Studies introduces the peoples that have a long-term presence in the United States and in the Midwest and who are increasingly neighbors, classmates, and coworkers.
 This program offers an undergraduate minor.

 The Magid Center for Undergraduate Writing offers the undergraduate Certificate in Writing.
 The certificate program allows students to explore writing and develop their skills in a wide range of genres and for varied purposes, including creative writing (fiction, nonfiction, poetry); writing for the professions, such as the arts, business, journalism, or science; writing for organizations; and writing related to personal interests.